syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/excel-export/exporting-grid-in-server.md

 * **Syncfusion.EJ2.GridExport**: This package contains the server-side export functionality specifically for the Grid component.
 It provides the necessary APIs and tools to handle data export to Excel on the server.

-* **Syncfusion.Compression.Base**:  This package provides compression utilities required for handling file compression during the Excel export process.

-* **Syncfusion.XlsIO.Base**: This package offers advanced Excel manipulation functionalities.
-It is responsible for creating, modifying, and exporting Excel files in various formats on the server.

 ## Server configuration

-To export the grid data to a Excel document on the server side, you need to perform the following server configuration using an ASP.NET Core Controller Action:
+To export the grid data to a Excel document on the server side, you need to perform the following server configuration using an ASP.NET MVC Controller Action:

 1. Set up the necessary dependencies and imports in your server-side code.